 Ethiopia has a number of different scales, from three to seven notes, depending on the region.
-The most popular scales in the northern/central regions and in Ethiopian popular music are tizita (ትዝታ), bati (ባቲ), ambassel (አምባሰል), and anchihoye (አንቺሆዬ).
+There’s some debate on how many scales there are and their tuning, since there’s quite a bit of variation depending on which village you go to.
+In the 20th century, with the urbanization of Ethiopian music traditions and the establishment of traditional orchestras, scales became more standardized, at least in Addis Ababa.
+Rather than provide a comprehensive overview of all the possible scales and the debates surrounding them, then, I’m going to focus on the four main scales that musicians in Addis Ababa identify and utilize: tizita (ትዝታ), bati (ባቲ), ambassel (አምባሰል), and anchihoye (አንቺሆዬ).
 These pentatonic scales are called kignit, (ቅኝት) and are named after popular songs that are sung in these particular scales.

 Note that these transcriptions don’t necessarily reflect the tuning, as especially traditional music is not always equal-tempered, particularly when played on traditional instruments like the masinqo, etc.

 Tizita is perhaps the most popular kignit, which is a major pentatonic scale and is used in many different regions throughout Ethiopia.

 Tizita minor is a variation that lowers the 3rd and 6th.

 The bati kignit consists of the root, 3rd, 4th, 5th, and 7th of the diatonic sale.